Teaching

 If nobody believes me and nobody ever changes their mind, it won't bother me at all.

-I've worked in industry for some large companies, and probably hundreds of people there, too, didn't listen to my views or "see things my way."
+I've worked in industry for two large companies, and probably hundreds of people there, too,

-and while I can't prove we would have been more successful by following some of my ideas,
+While I can't prove we would have been more successful by following some of my ideas,

-none of them can prove we were better off by not trying them, either.
+they can't prove we were better off by not trying them, either.

 Feel free to email me with comments, questions, challenges, and $upport.
-You can PayPal contributions to me.

 Thank you, and You're Welcome.
 Enjoy!